Non animal testing

 The issue of animal testing in the cosmetics industry has garnered significant attention from the media and is now recognized as a serious concern worldwide.

 The current regulations on cosmetic products include an entire chapter (Chapter V), and Article 18 outlines all aspects of animal testing related to cosmetic products.
+We recommend you read next our in-depth article on regulatory compliance in Europe and UK.

 Here is a brief overview of the legal requirements: